Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

-where $\beta^*$ is the pullback map defined above. \end{enumerate} \end{defi} For an admissible vector field $f$, we abusively write $f_c(x)=f_c(x_c,x_{T(I(c))})$, that is that we omit the hat in the notation.
-As we can see, we include the self-dependence of all the state: $f_c$ depends on $x_c$ and this dependence is free from any imposed symmetry.
-This choice is the classical ones of the previous works as \cite{GRW, GST, Stewart_eq,Stewart} and we choose to keep it.
-It is also helpful in some of our proofs, even if it may be not mandatory, see Section \ref{sect_discuss_self_depend} for a short discussion on this self-dependence.
-In the network of Figure \ref{fig_exemple3}, this self-dependence is shown by the small internal circling arrows.
-Let us again use this example to illustrate Definition \ref{defi_vectfield} and consider an admissible vector field $f$.
-The input cells of the cell $c_2$ are $c_1$ and $c_4$, so $f_2$ is defined from $X_2\times X_1\times X_4$ into $X_2$ (the self-dependence always coming first).
-The cells $c_3$, $c_4$ and $c_7$ are input isomorphic cells and thus $f$ must satisfy $f_3(\zeta,\xi)=f_4(\zeta,\xi)=f_7(\zeta,\xi)$.
-The cell $c_5$ admits a non trivial internal input isomorphism and we must have the symmetry $f_5(\zeta,\xi,\xi')=f_5(\zeta,\xi',\xi)$.
-Formally, the dynamics of the cell $c_8$ must follow a vector field of the type $f_8(x)=\hat f_8(x_8,x_8,x_8)$ due to both arrows $a_{12}$ and $a_{13}$.
-As we can see, this kind of doubled arrow is simply formal in the present paper, but it is interesting in other studies, see \cite{GST} for example.
-On the contrary, notice that the arrow $a_{1}$, which connects $c_9$ to itself is not redundant with the fact that $f_1$ already depend on $x_1$ by assumption (i).
-Indeed, the cells $c_1$ and $c_2$ are input equivalent by the association $a_1\mapsto a_{2}$ and $a_3\mapsto a_{4}$ and so we must have the symmetry $f_2(\zeta,\xi,\xi')=f_1(\zeta,\zeta,\xi')$.
-Finally, notice that $c_2$ and $c_{10}$ have the same types of input cells but the arrows $a_4$ and $a_{15}$ are of different types.
-So the cells are not input isomorphic and $f_2$ and $f_{10}$ can be independently chosen.
+Indeed, let $f_i$ be the component of $f$ in the cell $c_i$.
+We note for example that: \begin{itemize} \item The only input cell of the cell $c_3$ is $c_5$, so $f_3$ is defined from $X_3\times X_5$ into $X_3$ (the self-dependence always coming first). \item The cells $c_3$, $c_4$ and $c_7$ are input isomorphic cells and thus $f$ must satisfy $f_3(\zeta,\xi)=f_4(\zeta,\xi)=f_7(\zeta,\xi)$. \item The cell $c_5$ admits a non trivial internal input isomorphism consisting in exchanging the arrows $a_5$ and $a_{10}$.
+So we must have the symmetry $f_5(\zeta,\xi,\xi')=f_5(\zeta,\xi',\xi)$. \item Formally, the dynamics of the cell $c_8$ must follow a vector field of the type $f_8(x)=\hat f_8(x_8,x_8,x_8)$ due to both arrows $a_{12}$ and $a_{13}$.
+As we can see, this kind of doubled arrow is simply formal in the present paper, but it is interesting in other studies, see \cite{GST} for example. \item On the contrary, note that the arrow $a_{1}$, which connects $c_1$ to itself is not redundant with the fact that $f_1$ already depend on $x_1$ by Assumption (i) of Definition \ref{defi_vectfield}.
+Indeed, the cells $c_1$ and $c_2$ are input equivalent by the association $a_1\mapsto a_{2}$ and $a_3\mapsto a_{4}$ and so we must have the symmetry $f_2(\zeta,\xi,\xi')=f_1(\zeta,\zeta,\xi')$. \item Finally, note that $c_{10}$ has the same types of input cells as the cell $c_1$ but the arrows $a_3$ and $a_{15}$ are of different types.
+So the cells are not input isomorphic and $f_{10}$ can be chosen independently of $f_1$. \end{itemize}

 We consider in the present paper the ODE of the type